 By then, the other contractor — the one who sent their estimate while still on site — already has the job.

 Speed wins in electrical contracting.
-And AI-powered quote builders are changing the game by letting you generate accurate, professional estimates in under 60 seconds, often while you're still standing in front of the customer.
+And AI-powered quote builders are changing the game by letting you generate accurate, professional estimates quickly, often while you're still standing in front of the customer.

 The Estimating Bottleneck Every Electrician Knows